ombulabs/blog/_posts/2018-09-12-fastruby-io-exit-calls.markdown

 author: "etagwerker"
 ---

-At [Ombu Labs](https://www.ombulabs.com) we believe that if we are not learning from our mistakes we are doing it wrong.
+At [OmbuLabs](https://www.ombulabs.com) we believe that if we are not learning from our mistakes we are doing it wrong.
 It is simple: *The only unforgivable mistake is to not learn from our mistakes.*